Puquan/WaitManagerSystem/README.md

 5. The frontend should be running on `localhost:5173`

 ## Backend
-Please refer to the User Manual in Final Report.
+Please refer to the User Manual in Part 5 of the Final Report